lukekivi/Distributed-File-System/README.md

 **Remember: the number of servers declared in this file must match the number of servers declared in the `config.txt` file**

+## Build Targets
+We automated entity start-ups for ease-of-use.
+You can simply follow the **Configuration** guidelines and run these build commands.
+However, the one trade off is that you cannot run servers on the same machine with different port numbers.
+There must be one machine per server.
+Clients can all be run on the same machine.

+Navigate to the `app` directory to run these commands:

+* `ant server` - starts a server (servers self-setup as coordinators based on the `machine.txt` file)

+* `ant client` - run a client with the `commands.txt` command set.

+* `ant clientReadHeavy` - run client who performs 500 random reads

+* `ant clientWriteHeavy` - run client who performs 500 random writes

+* `ant clientMixed` - run client who performs 250 random reads and 250 random writes

+* `ant checkClient` - run client that performs `check` command

+*Note: there are automated tests and system startup scripts we provide.
+They are detailed at the end of this document.*

+### Server Steps
+1. Declare the total number of servers you will start in `config.txt`
+2. Declare quorum sizes and number of files in `config.txt`
+3. Declare server-type, the machine you will use, an available port number, and the unique server ID in `machines.txt`
+4. ssh to or otherwise access the machine you just declared
+5. Be sure this machine has the up-to-date config files.
+6. Navigate to `Distributed-File-System/app`
+7. Run `ant server`
+8. Check terminal for any initial errors
+9. Check logs for runtime output

+### Client Steps
+1. Modify `commands.txt` to contain the commands you want to run or just use the default command sets we provide. (read **Commands** section below)
+2. Be sure all servers are running
+3. Be sure the machine you are working on contains the up-to-date `config.txt` and `machines.txt`
+4. Navigate to `Distributed-File-System/app`
+5. Run `ant client` (or another client target if you are using the provided command sets)
+6. Note the log file name printed to terminal
+7. View the log file for runtime output

 ## Commands